spacetelescope/mirage/docs/input_yaml_parameters.rst

 suffix
 ++++++

 Filename suffix of the cosmic ray library files.
 The code was developed around files with the suffix of ‘IPC_NIRCam_XX’ where XX is the detector (e.g. B5) for NIRCam, ‘IPC_NIRISS_NIS’ for NIRISS, and ‘IPC_FGS_GUIDERy’ where y is 1 or 2, for FGS.
-These cosmic ray files are included in Mirage's `reference file collection <>`_.
+These cosmic ray files are included in Mirage's `reference file collection <reference_files>`_.
 This field will be automatically populated with the correct suffix when creating yaml files using the :ref:`yaml generator <yaml_generator>`.

 seed
 ++++